What is the Securities and Exchange Commission (SEC)?

 Organizational Setup of the SEC

 The Securities and Exchange Commission comprises five Commissioners who are appointed by the US President.
 One of them is designated as the Chairman of the Commission.
-The law dictates that no more than three Commissioners may come from the same political party.
-It is to ensure non-partisanship.
+The law dictates that no more than three Commissioners may come from the same political party, to ensure non-partisanship.

 Here are the five divisions within the SEC: